How to Get Active - taking the hard work out of putting your best foot forward!

 3) Join a Group Class or organise a few friends to have some Group Personal Training.
 A class or group of people can be really motivating and sociable.
 There is also the benefit of having an instructor there to provide clear structure, accountability, and also variety as no two classes should be the seem; plus hopefully you will do things that you have never done before.
 Search your local authority websites for what they have to offer, or turn to Google.

 4) Think about a variety of activities.
 Consider fitness as consisting of the following components: mental strength, cardiovascular “heart” and “lung” health, flexibility / stability / balance training, and strength AKA resistance training; choosing a couple of different activities will help to challenge both your brain and your body but in different ways.
 So for example a combination of tennis and pilates can achieve all 4 of the key fitness components.
 Clearly either one of those might be a step too far if you have never exercised before, so how about marching round your local community football pitch combined with following along with Jo Wicks in the morning.
-Equally though, just one personal training session can achieve all four in just one go!
+Equally though, just one personal training session could achieve all four in just one go!

 Ultimately, if you have been thinking for too long that you need to get active, remember that something is always better than nothing.
 If lack of time if always your excuse, then consider breaking down exercise into smaller more manageable chunks of time: just 4 to 5 minutes of exercise, twice in a day is better than no exercise at all!